BYUHPC/sci-comp-course/readings/io-streams.md

 ### `stdin`: "`<`"

-The less-than token is used to redirect standard in.
+The less-than token is used to redirect standard input (`stdin`).
 It tells the program to take its input from the file following the token:

 ```shell
 # Create a file or replace an existing file: